Reading Time: 23 minutes

 You are under no obligation to follow our recommendations, however strongly they are advised, but failure to do so may result in an undesirable lowering of your ESG rating performance score.

 Within your service contract, there is a provision for our legal team to draft bespoke company policies and public statements for topics which relate to ESG.
-These are prepared in accordance with prevailing United Kingdom legislation and applicable regulations.
+These are prepared in accordance with prevailing United Kingdom legislation, applicable regulations, and industry best practise.
 For clients with operations outside of the United Kingdom, your policies should be reviewed by a competent expert according to the requirements of each specific jurisdiction.

-Note that each policy or public statement as to a policy counts as one “credit” of your purchased service level.
+The supply of a single policy or public-facing statement shall be charged to the Client’s account as two hours of work.
 Additional documents beyond those provided with your service level may be prepared upon request and these will be charged according to our hourly rate.

-Our reports may make use of stock images, sourced from Adobe Stock and licensed accordingly.
+Our reports may make use of licenses stock images.
 The client may elect to supply alternative images, and the client warrants that they hold copyright.

 Our Annual Sustainability Report will be offered as a draft for review, and our service level allows for up to three revisions at no additional charge.
-There is no limit to revisions due to our errors for such matters as spelling, grammar.
+There is no limit to revisions due to our errors for such matters as spelling and grammar.

 The copyright of the Annual Sustainability Report remains with ESG PRO, but you may make unlimited adaptations and derivatives under the sole proviso that ESG PRO is given appropriate credit.
 You may publish our work or your derivatives without limitation.